wpwupingwp/rename/README.md

 If the field as seperator in sequence id does not exist, it will be put into FAILED.fasta.

+# large_query.py

+Input query string same as in NCBI Genbank and download large data.

+# large_query_with_id_list.py

+According to accession id list you downloaded from NCBI, download gb records.

 ## Usage:

 - Run